 Recently, I created the Freelance in Instructional Design and e-Learning Industry Group for professionals and organizations that are looking to hire instructional designers and eLearning professionals on a project or temporary basis.

-COACH: What large organizations have their own managed internal communities?
+COACH: What large organizations have their own online learning communities?

 CHRIS: Nowadays, companies of all sizes, from start-ups to multinational corporations, have created internal communities.
 For example, several large organizations that have their own internal communities are Adobe, Yahoo, Oracle, Virtual Trip Group, eLearning Guild and eFront.
 See How to Launch an Online Community at Your Organization.

-COACH: What are the typical job tasks of an online community manager?
+COACH: What are the typical job tasks involved in managing an online learning community?

 CHRIS: In my opinion, the primary role is to build an online community of professionals that are involved in the same field, have the same interests, and work in the same industry.
 My typical job tasks as an online community manager at the Instructional Design and e-Learning Professionals’ group include: